-If you have command logging enabled, a manual snapshot is not necessary.
-However, it is still a good idea to pause the database before shutting down to ensure that all active client queries have a chance to complete and return their results (and no new queries start) before the shutdown occurs.
+How you choose to stop a VoltDB depends on what features you have enabled.
+If you are using command logging (which is enabled by default in the VoltDB Enterprise Edition), it is a good idea to perform an orderly shutdown when stopping the database to ensure that all active client queries have a chance to complete and return their results (and no new queries start) before the shutdown occurs.

-$ voltadmin pause $ voltadmin shutdown
+$ voltadmin shutdown

 As with all voltadmin commands, you can use them remotely by specifying one of the cluster servers on the command line:

 $ voltadmin shutdown --host=voltsvr2

 $ voltadmin shutdown --host=voltsvr2 -u root -p Suda51